5 Point Checklist For A 2 Night Camping Trip

 Safety, Personal and Medical Supplies • Confirmation of campsite reservation • Credit card and cash • Picture ID • Deodorant • Toothbrushes, toothpaste, and dental floss • Prescription medicine • Body lotion • Body soap, shampoo, conditioner • Sunscreen, aloe, calamine lotion, arnica, after bite or vinegar, chap stick • Baby wipes • Alcohol, hydrogen peroxide, aspirin, Tylenol, advil, bug spray, citronella candles • Hand sanitizer • Menstrual supplies

-Miscellaneous Stuff That Will Make Camping Great • Maps, brochures, • An extra, fully charged phone battery • Bikes, water toys • Field glasses • Marshmallows • Camera or a great cell phone • Radio with new batteries • Your kid’s favorite snuggy • Hammock • Rope for a clothesline • Small broom • Pocket knife with lots of tools on it • Hammer or mallet • Saw or ax • Star chart • Dry bag
+Miscellaneous Stuff That Will Make Camping Great • Maps, brochures, • An extra, fully charged phone battery • Bikes, water toys • Field glasses • Marshmallows • Camera or a great cell phone (learn how to keep your phone charged while camping) • Radio with new batteries • Your kid’s favorite snuggy • Hammock • Rope for a clothesline • Small broom • Pocket knife with lots of tools on it • Hammer or mallet • Saw or ax • Star chart • Dry bag

 I already listed it but once again, duct tape (can be used for blow up mattress repair, tent pole repair, keeping the tablecloth on the table, hemming your skirt – only kidding)

 Phew!
 I’m tired just reading that list!